 While the Rajneeshees weren’t subject to many of the extreme cult recruitment techniques of their peers, they seemed to undergo a severe amount of brainwashing, for lack of a better term.
-Citizens of Rajneeshpuram followed their guru blindly, and that meant doing everything his right hand, Ma Anand Sheela told them to, which included assassination attempts and domestic terror.
+Citizens of Rajneeshpuram followed their guru blindly.
+That meant doing everything his right hand, Ma Anand Sheela, instructed them to, including assassination attempts and domestic terror.
 Step into the world of Shree Rajneesh and experience a world of community, free love, and domestic terror.

-Before the guru Bhagwan Shree Rajneesh moved his people from India to the Oregon property known as "Big Muddy Ranch" in 1981, the area was a sleepy community of about 50 people.
-There was a school house, post office, church, and a general store, and that's about it.
+Before the guru Bhagwan Shree Rajneesh moved his people from India to the Oregon property known as "Big Muddy Ranch" in 1981, the area was a sleepy community.
+There was a schoolhouse, post office, church, and a general store, and that's about it.

 When Rajneesh showed up in 1981, no one in Antelope could wrap their heads around what was happening.
-The ranchers noted at the time there were building supplies being carried in "by the truck load" which gave them pause, but when they heard the Bhagwan wanted to build a a city of "50,000 in the dessert" they became suspicious.
+The ranchers noted that, at the time, there were building supplies being carried in "by the truckload," which gave them pause, but when they heard the Bhagwan wanted to build a city of "50,000 in the desert," they became suspicious.

-Prior to Bhagwan Shree Rajneesh moving his group to Oregon, he seemed happy to host visitors at his ashram in Pune, India, where he and his visitors would meditate for hours on end, but many investigators believe he was spurred to make a move to America by Ma Anand Sheela, otherwise known as Sheela Silverman.
+Prior to Bhagwan Shree Rajneesh moving his group to Oregon, he seemed happy to host visitors at his ashram in Pune, India, where he and his visitors would meditate for hours on end.
+Many investigators believe he was spurred to make a move to America by Ma Anand Sheela, otherwise known as Sheela Silverman.

 Many of the guru's former followers gush throughout the documentary about having been a part of a grand experiment, and they believe the ashram would still be going if they hadn't faced extreme racism from the people of Oregon.

-It's easy to call this kind of belief "brainwashing," but throughout the documentary you get the idea that the followers of the guru do not want to think they wasted their lives following a guy who didn't care about them one way or the other.
+It's easy to call this kind of belief "brainwashing," but throughout the documentary, you get the idea that the followers of the guru do not want to think they wasted their lives following a man who didn't care about them one way or the other.